wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopware5/faq/shopware-6-migration.md

 We suggest reading through the [Shopware migration manual](https://docs.shopware.com/en/migration-en) which will assist in a successful migration.

-Please note that MultiSafepay will continue to offer support to our merchants for Shopware 5 as long as it remains in the market.
-Email our Integration Team if you have any questions at <integration@multisafepay.com>
+MultiSafepay will continue to support Shopware 5 as long as it is in the market.
+For any questions, email the Integration Team at <integration@multisafepay.com>